cap-ntu/ML-Model-CI/modelci/hub/client/README.md

 ### Implement a Client

-We have a basic client class (`BaseModelInspector`) for you to implement, by implementing the client, you can get the profiling results using your own client.
+We have a basic client class (`BaseModelInspector`) for you to implement.
+By implementing the client, you can get the profiling results using your own client.

 ```python
 from modelci.metrics.benchmark.metric import BaseModelInspector